 While in this scenario you would not have an identifiable person to hold accountable, you will at least protect yourself and be in a position to still recover payment for what happened to you.

 Suppose the unidentified driver or John Doe negligently merges into your lane and runs you off the road injuring you, but your vehicles never collided.
 Can you still sue this John Doe driver?
 While some states require contact between the vehicles to pursue a claim against John Doe, the answer in Virginia is yes.
 Virginia does not require contact between your vehicle and the vehicle of the unidentified John Doe driver.
 In Virginia, a lawsuit can still be brought against John Doe as if there was a collision.

 Car insurance companies are very suspicious of no-contact John Doe injury claims, and scrutinize these claims very closely.
 Insurance companies often deny voluntary payment of these claims and force these injury cases into court with hope the jury will conclude the injured party fabricated a story about an unknown driver.
 These cases often boil down to the credibility and believability of the injured person.

 These are just some of the issues that can arise when pursuing a personal injury claim arising from a hit and run accident, or an accident caused by an unknown driver.
-It is important that you have an experienced Virginia Beach hit and run attorney ready to help you through these difficult cases to put you in the best position to be paid fairly for what happened to you.
+It is important that you have an experienced Virginia Beach attorney ready to help you through these difficult hit and run cases to put you in the best position to be paid fairly for what happened to you.